AadityaGole/oslibrarymanagement/libsystem/Readme.md

 It has file locking,concurency(hanlding multiple clients), password authentication, modyfing users(forgotpassword), and all library functionalities

+***THE LOCK ONLY WORKS FOR VIEWBOOKS AND MEMBERVIEWALLBOOKS*** if you want it to be locked then implement like these functions else where

 Functions
 BorrowBook(int *newsock,char *buffer,int ret): This function allows a client to borrow a book.
 It reads the username and book name from the client, checks if the book is available, and if so, decreases the book's quantity by one and logs the transaction.